freeCodeCamp/guide/pages/docs/javascript/add-your-javascript-slot-machine-slots/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Add your JavaScript Slot Machine Slots"
+title: "Add your JavaScript Slot Machine Slots"
+parent: "javascript"
 ---

 For this part we should notify if they same number is returned three times or return `null` otherwise.